carallon/io-module-developer-guide/source/api/timer.rst

 Timer.interval
 ==============

 The timeout interval in milliseconds.
+If this is set to a non-negative value while the timer is active, the timer will restart.
+If this is set to a negative value while the timer is active, the timer will stop.

 Timer.remaining_time
 ====================